cloudconau/site/docs/abstracts/HarpreetSingh.md

-# Harpreet Singh | Staff Software Engineer at Rokt | Infrastructure and Platform Engineering
+# Harpreet Singh - Rokt

 ## Building a scalable Edge Gateway Platform using Istio and Kubernetes

 ### Abstract